thepenguinn/lunatikz/README.md

 # Command Line Interface

 `lunatikz`'s command line interface is similar to that of `git`. lunatikz has different subcommands.
-Here is a table of all currently implemented
+Here is a table of all of the currently implemented
 subcommands: